 Getting the TGA licence requires a bit more work.

 The PIC/S Guide to GMP is the essential standard for those intending to manufacture medicines for supply within Australia.
 Unless there is a special exemption under the Therapeutic Goods Act, manufacturing specifically medicinal cannabis FDF will require PIC/S Part I compliance.
 Depending on the dosage form and the particular manufacturing process, compliance to the relevant PIC/S Annexes are also required, (e.g. if your FDF is a cream or ointment; if you use computerised systems, etc.) as well as relevant product standards such as TGO 77 (Microbiological) and TGO 93 (Medicinal Cannabis).

 How we can help:

 PharmOut has years of experience in designing and building pharmaceutical manufacturing sites in Australia.
-We are also experts in supporting licence applications to the TGA and ODC.
-Contact us to discuss your needs or to ask any questions you may have.
+We are also experts in supporting licence applications to the TGA and ODC. contact us at one of our offices around the world to discuss your needs or to ask any questions you may have.